LukasGalliker/ese2013-team9/README.md

 	- ACCESS_FINE_LOCATION Permission (use GPS)
 	- VIBRATE Permission (for notifingy the user when he's close)
 14. As a user I want to see an overview of all the items that still need to be bought from all shopping lists
 	+ Any ideas how and where (UI) to do this?
-Don't like that requirement, doesn't make too much sense =)
+Don't like that requirement, doesn't make too much sense =) -> could maybe be done via a widget
 15. As a user I want to archive a shopping list
 	- so we need an "archived" attribute/field
+	+ for what is this actually good for?
+Maybe we can drop that requirement?
+Question: Why do you need to archive your shopping lists?
 	+ what happens if the list was shared? remove himself from the sharing list, but let others use the list normally?
 16. As a user I want to explore the shopping lists in the achieve
 	- Archive view/activity